IntersectMBO/plutus/doc/marlowe/tutorials/escrow-ex.rst

 -  While the names of Alice, Bob and so on are “hard wired” into the contract here, we will see later on that these can be represented by *roles* in an account, such as *buyer* and *seller*.
-   These roles can then be associated with specific *participants* when a contract is run.
+   These roles can then be associated with specific *participants* when a contract is run; we discuss this further in the next section.

 Background